-In the same way that I learned from homeschoolers that I just needed to ask questions at homeschool conferences, seminars, and groups (now there are lots of online places to ask questions as well!), I just needed to ask my children if I was wondering about something.
+I learned from homeschoolers that I just needed to ask questions at homeschool conferences, seminars, and groups.
+(Now there are lots of online places to ask questions as well!).
+In the same way, I just needed to ask my children if I was wondering about something.
 Was it time to try a new curriculum, or did they like the one we were using?
 What did they want to study this year?
 What did they plan to study in college?
 Should we drop an old tradition and try a new one?

 3. Homeschooling truly is about family.

 My children didn’t want or need school at home.
 They needed homeschool.
 The more I could merge our schooling and family, the happier we all were.